gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 LOCATION 's3a://flight-bucket/raw/flights';
 ```

+These two tables provide the base infrastructure to run dbt on top.

 ## Install `dbt`

-Create a virtual environment
+Let's install `dbt` in virtual environment.
+You can perfom the steps in this workshop either on the cloud Linux VM (e.g. AWS Lightsail) or on your local workstation (you need to have Python 3.x available and you might need to adapt the Linux shell commands to Windows).
+In a terminal window.

 ```bash
 mkdir -p workspace/dbt
 cd workspace/dbt
 ```

-Install venv support if not available
+Install `venv` support if not available

 ```bash
 sudo apt install python3.12-venv
 ```

-now create a virtual environment
+Now create a virtual environment

 ```bash
 python3 -m venv venv